Rafael Vaganian: Team competitions

 Over the years, Vaganian has won many medals in team competition, representing the Soviet Union and then Armenia in the Olympiads and European Team Chess Championships.
 In 1974, he was board one for the USSR team at the World Student Team Championship at Teesside, scoring 10/11 and taking the board one prize.
 Most recently, he took team bronze and individual gold for best performance on board three at the 2004 Calvia Olympiad.

 Playing style

-In 1985, Alexey Suetin described him as a player with great natural gifts.
-Having played with him a number of times, he had sensed the Armenian's great powers of intuition – "He has a fine feeling of the dynamics of a chess battle and knows how to intensify the play at the right moment.
+In 1985, Alexey Suetin described Vaganian as a player with great natural gifts.
+Having played with him a number of times, Suetin sensed the Armenian's great powers of intuition: "He has a fine feeling of the dynamics of a chess battle and knows how to intensify the play at the right moment.
 He does not always calculate variants thoroughly, relying on his natural chess flair."
-Of Vaganian's volatile ideas at the chessboard, he added "...
-The feeling of fear or uncertainty is unknown to him.
-He is a perpetual optimist, full of ambitious intentions at every stage in every game, with an explosive temperament ..."
+Of Vaganian's volatile ideas at the chessboard, Suetin added: "...The feeling of fear or uncertainty is unknown to him.
+He is a perpetual optimist, full of ambitious intentions at every stage in every game, with an explosive temperament..."